YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 :::
 ::

-This is why we believe that a custom page builder, which enables our clients to easily create these features, is the way to go.
+These findings support our decision to develop a custom page builder, empowering clients to easily create desired features.

 ::QuoteBig
+---
-So after years of anticipation we decided to lunch the **Page Builder** project
+title: So after years of anticipation we decided to launch the <strong>Page Builder</strong> project
+desc: hi yo
+---
 ::